 - Contact Tracing Scams Cause a Fright: A scammer pretends to be a contact tracer and calls you to tell you that you’ve been in contact with the virus.
 While a legit contact tracer may ask for your name, birthday, and health information, a scammer will try to pry more information out of you.
 A scammer might ask for your social security number, financial information, or other personal identifying information that doesn’t make sense to ask in order to gain access to your bank accounts or apply for credit cards under your name.
 This is a major example of identity theft.

 - Home Kits and Vaccinations are Tricks… not treats.
-Scammers sell these products online or door-to-door, telling their victims that the cure is out.
-However, they are lying just so they can get your financial information and scam you out of your hard-earned savings.
+Scammers sell these products online or door-to-door, telling their victims that the coronavirus cure is out.
+While the vaccine is now out as of December 2020, only trust your trusted doctor’s office for more information on when you can get it.
+Scammers are just lying so they can get your financial information and scam you out of your hard-earned savings.

 - Trick or Treat… Fake Tickets to Halloween Events Are Definitely Tricks.
 Scammers sell fake tickets to Halloween events last minute, hoping that desperate victims will fall for their tricks.
 The victim purchases the ticket, thinking they finally got access to this super cool Halloween event they want to go to.
 However, when they show up at the event and the ticket doesn’t work, they realize that the scammer ran off with their money but all they got was a fake ticket.